ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 1. In case of Exceptions, system triggers relevant error messages

 ### 2.10 Mappings of Registration Center and Machine - Create/Delete
-#### A. Create a mapping record of Machine and Center in Machine-Center Mapping Masterdata DB
+#### A. Create a mapping record of Machine and Center in Machine-Center Mapping Masterdata Database
-Upon receiving a request to add a mapping of Machine and Center with the input parameters (regcntr_id, machine_id, and is_active), the system stores the Mapping of Machine and Center in the DB
+Upon receiving a request to add a mapping of Machine and Center with the input parameters (regcntr_id, machine_id, and is_active), the system stores the Mapping of Machine and Center in the Database

 1. Validates if all required input parameters have been received as listed below for each specific request
    * regcntr_id - character (10) – Mandatory (refers to a Registration Center stored in Registration Center)